valeriobelli/es-git/docs/getting-started.md

 `es-git` can be a good choice for using Git in Node.js.

+#### 🚀 Ease of Use

-- **🚀 Ease of Use** : Access complex Git features through simple APIs.
+Access complex Git features through simple APIs.
 Additionally, it supports TypeScript types for fast and reliable development.

+#### ⚡ High-Performance Git

-- **⚡ High-Performance Git** : es-git provides native modules built on libgit2, offering high performance.
+es-git provides native modules built on libgit2, offering high performance.
 It can be up to 100 times faster than executing Git commands via `child_process`.

+#### 🔧 Hassle-Free Installation

-- **🔧 Hassle-Free Installation** : Since es-git makes prebuilt native modules with [napi.rs](https://napi.rs/) instead of `node-gyp`, there's no need to build native modules locally when installing the package.
+Since es-git makes prebuilt native modules with [napi.rs](https://napi.rs/) instead of `node-gyp`, there's no need to build native modules locally when installing the package.
 This means you won’t face installation failures due to build errors.

+#### 💻 Cross-Platform

-- **💻 Cross-Platform**: It is compatible with all Windows/macOS/Linux operating systems.
+It is compatible with all Windows/macOS/Linux operating systems.

 ## Installation